EdwardRutz/mushroom-mania/README.md

 # Mushroom Mania
-Create an application with a single view with data in firebase.
+Using AngularJS, create an application with a single view and with data in firebase.

 ## Requirements